robert7/nixnote2/README.md

 # NixNote v2.1
 ## Introduction

-Nixnote is Evernote desktop client for Linux and macOS.
+Nixnote is Evernote desktop client for Linux (can be also build on macOS and Windows).

 * [Getting started](https://github.com/robert7/nixnote2/wiki/Getting-started)
 * [Features](https://github.com/robert7/nixnote2/wiki/Features)